 PSBA has offered live training to members in Spring Legal Roundup, School Leadership Conference and at the Solicitors’ Symposium.
 One of these trainings is available for free through the PSBA training portal: PSBA Training Portal – Video CFR-109 Supporting Transgender Students

-Includes live training session, articles and materials regarding transgender students.
+The link includes live training session, articles and materials regarding transgender students.

 Articles and up-to-the-minute ‘blasts'